Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the primary procedures used to liquidate an insolvent company in your jurisdiction and what are the key features and requirements of each?
 Are there any structural or regulatory differences between voluntary liquidation and compulsory liquidation?

-Liquidation Liquidation starts with a declaration of the debtor’s bankruptcy.
+Liquidation starts with declaration of the debtor’s bankruptcy.
 This stage involves the appointment by the court of a liquidator in order to sell the assets of the debtor and thus satisfy its debts in accordance with the statutory order of priority.
 The liquidation of the company is managed by the liquidation manager, who replaces the existing management of the debtor and assumes the powers of the owners of the debtor’s assets.

 How are liquidation procedures formally approved?

 The court initiates liquidation where the debtor shows signs of bankruptcy and there are no grounds on which to transfer to another stage of bankruptcy proceedings, approve a settlement agreement or terminate the bankruptcy proceedings.
 A court ruling is required to terminate one stage of bankruptcy proceedings and commence another.
 Generally, the court issues its ruling based on the decision of the creditors’ meeting.

 What effects do liquidation procedures have on existing contracts?

 During liquidation, the bankruptcy manager may terminate the debtor’s contracts if:

 - the contract impedes restoration of the debtor’s solvency; or